-- 5.2 General.
+- 3.2 General.
 Per Title 49 of the United States Code (49 U.S.C.) § 44702(b), operators engaged in air transportation have a statutory obligation to operate with the highest possible degree of safety in the public interest.
 Although current regulations do not require a landing distance assessment be performed at the TOA, operators are required to restrict or suspend operations when conditions are hazardous.
-Sections 91.3, 91.1011, 121.533, 121.535, 121.537, 125.371, and 135.69 place the responsibility for the safe operation of the flight jointly with the operator, pilot in command (PIC), and dispatcher, as appropriate to the type of operation being conducted. - 5.2.1 As explained in Chapter 4, compliance with regulations applicable at the time of dispatch or takeoff does not guarantee that the airplane can land safely within the distance available on the runway used for landing at the TOA, particularly if the runway, runway surface condition, meteorological conditions, airplane configuration, airplane weight, or the intended use of airplane ground deceleration devices is different than that used in the preflight calculation. - 5.2.2 Additionally, §§ 121.195(e), 135.375(b), and 135.385(c) and (e) allow use of an alternate airport to meet the requirements if forecast conditions at the destination airport are inadequate.
-These provisions imply, but do not mandate, that a landing distance assessment is accomplished prior to conducting an approach to determine if it is safe to land at the destination, or if it is necessary to divert to an alternate airport. - 5.3 Conducting the Assessment.
-Operators and pilots should use the most adverse reliable braking action report, if available, or the most adverse expected conditions for the runway, or portion of the runway that will be used for landing, when making a TOA landing distance assessment.
-Operators and pilots should consider the following factors in determining the actual landing distance: the age of the report, meteorological conditions present since the report was issued, type of airplane or device used to obtain the report, whether the runway surface was treated since the report, and the methods used for that treatment.
-Pilots are expected to use sound judgment in determining the applicability of this information to their airplane's landing performance.
+Sections 91.3, 91.1011, 121.533, 121.535, 121.537, 125.371, and 135.69 place the responsibility for the safe operation of the flight jointly with the operator, pilot in command (PIC), and dispatcher, as appropriate to the type of operation being conducted. - 3.2.1 As explained in Chapter 2, compliance with regulations applicable at the time of dispatch or takeoff does not guarantee that the airplane can land safely within the distance available on the runway used for landing at the TOA, particularly if the runway, runway surface condition, meteorological conditions, airplane configuration, airplane weight, or the intended use of airplane ground deceleration devices is different than that used in the preflight calculation. - 3.2.2 Additionally, §§ 121.195(e), 135.375(b), and 135.385(c) and (e) allow use of an alternate airport to meet the requirements if forecast conditions at the destination airport are inadequate.
+These provisions imply, but do not mandate, that a landing distance assessment is accomplished prior to conducting an approach to determine if it is safe to land at the destination or if it is necessary to divert to an alternate airport. - 3.3 Conducting the Assessment.
+Operators and pilots should use the most adverse reliable braking action report, if available, or the most adverse expected conditions for the runway or portion of the runway that will be used for landing, when making a TOA landing distance assessment.
+Operators and pilots should consider the following factors in determining the operational landing distance: the age of the report, meteorological conditions present since the report was issued, type of airplane or device used to obtain the report, whether the runway surface was treated since the report, and the methods used for that treatment.
+Operators should create guidance for flightcrews that enable adequate briefings, articulate pilot flying and pilot monitoring duties, and ensure clear policies and procedures.
+Pilots who operate their aircraft independently should ensure decision points regarding TOA landing criteria are mapped out prior to the flight.

-5.3.1 When to Conduct the Assessment.
+3.3.1 When to Conduct the Assessment.
 A TOA landing distance assessment is initially performed when landing weather and field conditions are obtained, usually prior to beginning the descent from cruise altitude (top of descent).
 The assessment includes a consideration of how much deterioration in field conditions can be tolerated so that a quick decision can be made just prior to landing if new information is obtained that indicates that field conditions are worse than expected (e.g., the preceding aircraft provides a worse-than-expected braking action report).

-5.3.2 Source of Data.
+3.3.2 Source of Data.